justaleaf/justaleaf/README.md

 # Hire me pls с:
 ## About
-R&D's master student in the field of "Mathematical and software support of artificial intelligence systems" at ETU LETI.
+R&D's master student.
+Now working on mathematical and software support of artificial intelligence systems.
+Studying at ETU LETI.
+Have bachelor degree in Software Engineering.
+Interested in ML/AI, especially NLP and CV fields.
-Graduated from a bachelor's degree in Software Engineering.
-I became interested in ML / AI while still in my undergraduate degree, defended my final qualification work related to the analysis of scientific articles using machine learning methods
 ## Experience with
 - [x] Linux (name 5 two-letter commands in bash and other interview questions)
 - [x] Flask